konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 The first step of our flowchart is the **principle of emphasis**.
 Its purpose in the flowchart is to catch the **usages of contrastive は and exclusive が that don't mark any type of subject or topic**.
 But in this section, we will discuss all sorts of usages of contrastive は and exclusive が.

 It's possible to view both は and が as a spectrum.
-On the **spectrum of は**, we have topic-marking は on one end, and contrastive は on the other end.
-On the **spectrum of が**, we have subject-marking が on one end, and exclusive が on the other.
-Between topic-marking は and subject-marking が, we have a **spectrum of topicality**, indicating how topical the word is.
+On the **spectrum of は**, we have topical は on one end, and contrastive は on the other end.
+On the **spectrum of が**, we have descriptive が on one end, and exclusive が on the other.
+Between topical は and descriptive が, we have a **spectrum of topicality**, indicating how topical the word is.
 Between contrastive は and exclusive が, we have a **spectrum of emphasis**, indicating in which way the word is emphasized.

 ![Spectra of は and が](assets/img/spectra.jpg)